vaimo/composer-patches/README.md

 List of generalized changes for each release.

+### 3.14.0

+* Feature: Allow certain patches to be processed only with very strict path strip options and patcher type.
+* Feature: Changed patcher definition template to use variable markup rather than relying on sprintf patterns which dictates the variables in the template to be defined in certain order.
+* Feature: Allow extra operations to be defined or the sequence of existing ones to be changed.
+* Fix: made sure that no compact array markup is used within the plugin.
+* Maintenance: changed the 'validate' in patcher configuration key to 'check'.
+Support for 'validate' kept.

 ### 3.13.2

-* Maintenance: updated lock to latest due to composer validate error
+* Maintenance: updated lock to latest due to composer validate error.

 ### 3.13.1